camunda/camunda-docs-manual/content/update/minor/720-to-721/_index.md

 # External MDC properties are isolated from engine processing

 The previous behavior of _clearing the MDC tuples associated with Logging_ Context Parameters has been changed in this release.
 Starting from `7.21`, the new behavior preserves any logging context parameter entries found in the MDC to better isolate the engine processing from any external MDC user configuration.
-This change will enable our users to seamlessly integrate the MDC and the engine with various logging systems of their preference.

-Use cases that require the legacy behaviour (clearing of the MDC logging context parameter tuples after the engine processing) can opt for clearing the MDC programmatically as a low-cost alternative.
+Use cases that require the legacy behaviour (clearing of the MDC logging context parameter tuples after the engine processing) can opt for clearing the MDC programmatically.